Article explaining Core Web Vitals for digital publishers

 Demystifying Core Web Vitals for publishers

-Poor Core Web Vitals scores are a common reason publishers first contact The Code Company.
-Developed by Google to help rank sites, the metrics prioritise a visitor’s experience on-site, regardless of their location or device.
-As web technologies became more complicated, so too did Google’s measurement of a site’s “performance”.
-The result is a sometimes confusing and confounding experience trying to diagnose why a site’s scores are low, and how to fix them.
+Poor Core Web Vitals scores remain among the most common reasons publishers first contact The Code Company.
+Developed by Google to help rank websites, these metrics prioritise a visitor’s experience on-site, regardless of their location or device.
+As web technologies evolve, Google’s measurement of a site’s performance has become increasingly nuanced.
+This has led to frustration when diagnosing why a site’s scores are low and determining how to fix them.

-Core Web Vitals can be affected by everything from a website’s front end to its hosting provider, and can sometimes feel like a black box that can have a significant effect on a publisher’s business.
+Core Web Vitals can be influenced by everything from a website’s front-end code to its hosting provider, and the metrics can sometimes feel like a black box that significantly impacts a publisher’s business.

 It’s for this reason publishers often come to us feeling defeated.
-They fear that their scores will never get in the green, or the only way to get there is to sacrifice core elements of their business such as comprehensive analytics, AdTech, or rich media.
-This is not always the case, and it’s possible to maintain these technologies while maintaining and even improving Core Web Vitals scores.
+Many worry that achieving green scores is unattainable, or that the only way to succeed is by sacrificing essential elements of their business, such as comprehensive analytics, AdTech, or rich media.
+However, this is not always the case.
+It’s entirely possible to maintain these tools and technologies while improving Core Web Vitals scores.

-In this article, we’ll break down the three specific measurements that make up Core Web Vitals in simple terms, and the practical ways we and others have improved them.
+In this article, we’ll break down the three key metrics that make up Core Web Vitals in simple terms and share practical ways we and others have successfully improved them.

 Largest Contentful Paint (LCP)